Devious lick: History

-The trend originated on September 1, 2021, after TikTok user jugg4elias posted a video showing a box of disposable masks they claimed to have stolen from school, with the caption "A month into school... devious lick".
+The trend originated on September 1, 2021, after the TikTok user jugg4elias posted a video showing a box of disposable masks they claimed to have stolen from school, with the caption "A month into school... devious lick".
 Similar videos with the term "devious lick" soon flooded the platform, with students stealing items from bathrooms, such as soap and paper towel dispensers, toilet paper roll shields, urinals, sinks, mirrors, and floor and ceiling tiles.
-Eventually, students allegedly began stealing items outside of the bathrooms, including exit signs, telephones, smart boards, and microscopes.
+Students also allegedly stole items outside of the bathrooms, including exit signs, telephones, interactive whiteboards, and microscopes.
 The videos were typically accompanied by a sped-up version of Lil B's "Ski Ski BasedGod".
-The videos' captions often modify the name of the trend with synonymous adjectives, such as "mischievous" or "diabolical licks," etc.
+The videos' captions often modify the name of the trend with synonymous adjectives, referring to "mischievous" or "diabolical" licks.

-Various schools began taking action against the trend, warning students of serious school consequences and arrests.
-Some schools in New Brunswick had reported their toilets being sprayed with red food coloring and other forms of vandalism.
-In British Columbia, 42 soap dispensers were ripped out from school bathrooms within the span of one week.
-In Huron County, Ontario, a bathroom had all of its urinals and toilets clogged with enormous amounts of paper towels, while other toilet paper was ripped out and thrown to the ground.
-Another video also showed a student stealing a classmate's pants while the latter was sitting in a bathroom stall.
+Various schools began taking action against the trend, warning students of serious consequences and arrests.
+In British Columbia, students ripped out 42 soap dispensers from school bathrooms within the span of one week.
+In Huron County, Ontario, a bathroom had all of its urinals and toilets clogged with paper towels, while other toilet paper was ripped out and thrown to the ground.

-More serious vandalism attributed to the trend involve broken mirrors and light fixtures, as reported in the North East Independent School District in San Antonio, Texas.
+More serious vandalism attributed to the trend involved broken mirrors and light fixtures.
 In Polk County, Florida, three students were arrested from two high schools, as well as one 15-year-old who was arrested for damaging and stealing soap dispensers at Bartow High School.
 In Boone County, Kentucky, eight students were charged over the trend, with four receiving theft and four receiving vandalism charges.
 In Stafford County, Virginia, a student from Stafford Senior High School was charged for vandalizing a park bathroom near the school.
 In Mohave County, Arizona, a 15-year-old was arrested for stealing a school toilet paper dispenser.